ALCHEMY PROJECT

-Classical mezzo soprano & jazz vocalist, Rebecca Shrimpton, and pianist & composer, Herman Weiss, present art songs inspired by American popular music, including works by Charles Ives, William Bolcom, Florence Price, and Paul Bowles, interwoven with original arrangements of classically influenced "tone poems" by jazz masters, Billy Strayhorn and Duke Ellington.
+Classical mezzo soprano & jazz vocalist, Rebecca Shrimpton, and pianist & composer, Herman Weiss, explore the beautifully blurred line between American classical and popular music.
+They perform art songs inspired by spirituals, jazz, vaudeville, and Appalachian folk composed by Charles Ives, William Bolcom, Florence Price, and Paul Bowles, interwoven with original arrangements of classically influenced "tone poems" by jazz masters, Billy Strayhorn, Duke Ellington, Charles Mingusand Ornette Coleman.
+Alchemy's first recording, "Passion Flower," will be released in 2026.

 Program repertoire selected from: